Cooking on a budget and looking for ideas for super cheap meals?

-Tex Mex Quinoa can easily be made ahead and stored in jars or containers for easy meal prep.
+Tex Mex Quinoa can easily be made ahead and stored in jars or containers for easy meal prep for dinner.

 Homemade Mac n’ Cheese with Fish Sticks

-It’s surprisingly easy to make your own fish sticks.
+It’s surprisingly easy to make your own fish sticks for dinner.
 Cut pieces of fish (I usually use cod) into thin strips.
 Dip the strips in egg, flour, and then breadcrumbs.
 You can fry your fish sticks in oil on the stove or bake them in the oven.
 I tend to bake because it’s easier and less hands-on.